Higher Haantjes Brackets and Integrability: Abstract

 \section{Abstract}

-We propose a new infinite class of generalized binary tensor fields, whose first representative of is the known Fr\"olicher--Nijenhuis bracket.
-This new family of tensors reduces to the generalized Nijenhuis torsions of level $m$ recently introduced independently in \cite{KS2017} and \cite{TT2017} and possesses many interesting algebro-geometric properties.
+We propose a new, infinite class of brackets generalizing the Fr\"olicher--Nijenhuis bracket.
+This class can be reduced to a family of generalized Nijenhuis torsions recently introduced.
+In particular, the Haantjes bracket, the first example of our construction, is relevant in the characterization of Haantjes moduli of operators.

-We prove that the vanishing of the generalized Nijenhuis torsion of level $(n-1)$ of a nilpotent operator field $A$ over a manifold of dimension $n$ is necessary for the existence of a local chart where the operator field takes a an upper triangular form.
-Besides, the vanishing of a generalized torsion of level $m$ provides us with a sufficient condition for the integrability of the eigen-distributions of an operator field over an $n$-dimensional manifold.
-This condition does not require the knowledge of the spectrum and of the eigen-distributions of the operator field.
-The latter result generalizes the celebrated Haantjes theorem.
+We shall also prove that the vanishing of a higher-level Nijenhuis torsion of a given operator is a sufficient condition for the integrability of its generalized eigen-distributions.
+This result (which does not require any knowledge of the spectral properties of the operator) generalizes the celebrated Haantjes theorem.
+The same vanishing condition also guarantees that the operator can be written, in a local chart, in a block-diagonal form.